pookjw/SidecarPatcher/README.md

 3. Download the latest release from [here](https://github.com/pookjw/SidecarPatcher/releases) and unzip it.

+- If you download using Chrome, it will warn of downloading file may dangerous.
+It's not a virus, but this script modifies system so may be dangerous.

 4. Open **Terminal** application and Excute `chmod +x /path/to/SidecarPatcher` and `sudo /path/to/SidecarPatcher`.

 - `/path/to/SidecarPatcher` refers to the location of `SidecarPatcher` like `/Users/pook/Downloads/SidecarPatcher`.
 If you don't know what it is, just Drag & Drop a `SidecarPatcher` to Terminal.
 It will automatically fill it.